lkrubner/futurestay/README.md

     cd futurestay/experiments

-We will use the built-in web server.
+PHP does not have as many easy-to-embed web servers as the ecosystem of Java or Javascript offers.
+In Java or Clojure I can simply embed Jetty, which is a great industrial strength web server.
+It takes one line of code.
+With PHP, typically the code is run with Nginx or Apache, both of which take some effort to setup.
+But PHP does afford us with a simple web server that we can use for the sake of running this app and testing it.

 Run this in your terminal:

     php -S 127.0.0.1:8000